26selinaw/gsproject/README.md

 # gsproject

-This real-time program is designed to detect your hand gestures (American Sign Language) and display its English translation on-screen.
+I have always wanted to experiment with AI and gesture recognition.
+I had some experience with python before, however, the development of this program took quite some time.
+Though the process was challenging, I was able to finish a completed program and I hope to further improve the speed and accuracy.
+This article describes the code in detail and explains the ups and downs as this program was created.
+The finished real-time program is designed to detect your hand gestures (American Sign Language) and display its English translation on-screen.

 # Introduction
 Gesture recognition has long been an extensively researched field in the Computer Vision community.
 In real time, hand segmentation can be a challenging problem.
 Humans can easily be taught to differentiate between different objects and textures, however for machines, images are essentially just 3-dimensional arrays.